black-parrot-sdk/black-parrot-sdk/README.md

 If you want to use your own build structure, include black-parrot-sdk/Makefile.env to import notable BlackParrot directory names as well as put the compiler on your path.
 To build a program, use the following flags:
-  - riscv64-unknown-elf-dramfs-gcc (for PanicRoom), riscv64-unknown-linux-gnu-gcc (for Linux)
+  - riscv64-unknown-elf-gcc (for PanicRoom), riscv64-unknown-linux-gnu-gcc (for Linux)
+  - --specs=dramfs.specs
   - -I$(BP\_INCLUDE\_DIR)
   - -L$(BP\_LIB\_DIR) -lperch
   - -T$(BP\_LINKER\_DIR)/riscv.ld